myzarbeats-lab/myzarbeats-legal/terms.md

 # Terms of Service — MYZAR Beats

-Last updated: April 2026
+Last updated: April 19, 2026

-MYZAR Beats is a music channel publishing original AI-assisted music content.
+MYZAR Beats is an independent music channel publishing original music content on YouTube and TikTok.

-By using our services, you agree to these terms.

-Content published on MYZAR Beats channels is for entertainment purposes only.
+## Use of Content
-All music is original and commercially licensed.
+All music and videos published by MYZAR Beats are original creations.
+Unauthorized reproduction or distribution is prohibited.

+## Contact
-Contact: myzarbeats@gmail.com
+For any questions: myzarbeats@gmail.com